magnoeasy/easybuilder/english.md

 <img src="https://user-images.githubusercontent.com/81401104/114757978-d9a00280-9d32-11eb-9a5b-e0e30040c51c.png">

-Finally click _Link Here_ to confirm the email.⤴️
+Click "_Link Here_" to confirm the email.⤴️

 Now you can already log in to <b>"Easy Builder"</b> without problems by clicking _Sign In_.⤵️